-Abiding by Sanction or Preventative Measures Students are expected to comply with assigned sanctions or preventative measures within the timeframe(s) identified in the "Notification of Findings."
-Failure to abide with sanctions or preventative measures, whether by refusal, neglect or any other reason, is considered a violation of Prohibited Conduct and may result in additional administrative action, including, but not limited to hold on Student records, suspension from the University, and/or notation on the Student's official transcript at the end of the semester.
+Abiding by Sanction or Preventative Measures Students are expected to comply with assigned sanctions or preventative measures within the time-frame(s) identified in the "Notification of Findings."
+Failure to abide with sanctions or preventative measures, whether by refusal, neglect or any other reason, is considered a violation of Student Prohibited Conduct and may result in additional administrative action, including, but not limited to hold on Student records, suspension from the University, and/or notation on the Student's official transcript at the end of the semester.

-Preventative Measures
+M. Preventative Measures

-The Administrative Review Officer may impose pre-

-ventative measures when the finding is "unsubstantiated" for the purposes of:
+The Administrative Review Officer may impose preventative measures when the finding is "unsubstantiated" for the purposes of restoring and preserving involved parties education access.
+Specifically:

-- Protecting the health and safety of the parties involved; - Preventing the occurrence of Prohibited Conduct; - Preventing escalation of an incident, concern or behavior.
+- Protecting the health and safety of the parties involved; - Preventing the occurrence of Student Prohibited Conduct; - Preventing escalation of an incident, concern or behavior.